EasonChang15530/sequelizedBurger/README.md

 ## App description

 * This app is an upgraded version of burger-MySQL-Express-Handlebars.
 It still supports Create/Read/Update/Delete (CRUD), and uses a more concise Sequelize instead of MySQL connection.
-At the same time, it also uses ass to match the bur and com.

 * At the same time, it uses .associate to relate Burgers with Consumers.